 If your application has been submitted for external review, you will always receive a copy of the review for potential comment (consultation procedure).
 DFF will be entitled to make a decision about your application without waiting for your comments, if the deadline for submitting your reply has passed.
-External reviews serve solely as an extension of the thematic committee's or research council's basis for decision and are simply indicative.
-The thematic committee or the research council makes its final decision based on the assessment criteria listed in the call for proposals as well as a prioritisation of the pool of applications as a whole.
+External reviews serve solely as an extension of the thematic committee's basis for decision and are simply indicative.
+The thematic committee makes its final decision based on the assessment criteria listed in the call for proposals as well as a prioritisation of the pool of applications as a whole.

 As an alternative to individual external peer review, it is also possible for the thematic committee to request a scientific statement from one or more of the research councils at DFF.
 This will be in cases where the thematic committee does not possess the necessary scientific expertise to assess a given application.
-Similarly, the DFF | Humanities and DFF | Natural Sciences councils have the possibility of requesting a scientific statement from one or more of the other research councils of the fund.